tred23/microPowerLab/README.md

 # microPowerLab
 PowerShellDSC Scripts to setup a small lab environment for testing puposes.
+The scripts set the ip information, time zone, and rename the machine while adding it to the domain, with the exception of the DC since there is no Domain yet.
+Next they install their application.
+Once they are finished you are good to go with testing.

 First create the Domain Controller<br>
 Next create the SQL server<br>